bacarybruno/bacarybruno/README.md

 > Mark Weiser.

 ## 😄 Fun fact
 In another life, I would have been a poet.
-I wrote a collection of poems when I was 14 but I refused to sign the publication.
+I wrote a collection of poems when I was 14 but I refused to sign the publication contract. 😅